 In real-world reporting scenarios, the storage devices that you analyze with Permissions Reporter will be subject to I/O contention.
 Further, the file system analysis itself will create I/O - thereby potentially slowing storage response times for users.

 Best practice: Use the built-in scheduling capabilities of Permissions Reporter to execute and export NTFS permissions reports outside of normal business hours.
+See our Auditing NTFS Permissions guide for detailed scheduling instructions.
 Note that XML data exports can be re-imported directly by Permissions Reporter at a later time.

 Product Workload & Configuration